 Published on Wednesday, November 4, 2020

-Soybean rust can be a pest that is rather difficult to scout if it is not present in high levels in the mid to lower canopy of soybean.
-It typically begins in the lower canopy of the soybean plant at flowering until later reproductive stages.
+Soybean Rust typically begins in the lower canopy of the soybean plant at flowering until later reproductive stages.
 The first lesions will occur toward the base of the leaflet near the petiole and leaf veins.
-This is believed to be due to the amount of moisture present and the length of time moisture is present on this portion of the plant, allowing for a conducive environment for the establishment of the pest.
-Lesions will not increase in size but will however increase in number present.
+This is likely due to the length of time moisture is present on this portion of the plant, which allows for a conducive environment for the establishment of the pest.
 The lesions on the upper leaf surface will look like small pinpoint lesions, ranging from brown to maroon in color, with a yellow halo around the cluster of lesions.
-The area to pay extra close attention to is the opposite side, or underside, of the leaf from the lesion on the upper leaf surface.
-On the underside of the leaf, the lesions will make a raised, pimple-like, structure, called a pustule.
-The pustules, when active, will mimic a volcano with spores coming from the structure on the underside of the leaf.
-The coloration of the pustules can give some information about the stage of the disease, for example, light tan in color is somewhat young in the disease cycle whereas the dark brown or maroon means that the pustule is more mature.
-Conditions that are considered favorable for the spread of soybean rust are extended periods of wet weather, moderate temperatures (59-86 degrees), and high humidity (>75%).
+On the underside of the leaf, the lesions will make a raised, pimple-like structure called a pustule.
+The coloration of the pustules can give some information about the stage of the disease.
+For example, if light tan in color, the pustule is somewhat young in the disease cycle, whereas dark brown or maroon means that the pustule is more mature.
+Conditions that are considered favorable for the spread of Soybean Rust are extended periods of wet weather, moderate temperatures (59 to 86°F), and high humidity (>75%).

 Author: Shane Carver